-I am a Data Science undergraduate and tutor at the University of California, San Diego.
+I am a Data Science undergraduate at the University of California, San Diego.

 Through my studies, I have come to understand the technical, domain, and ethical obligations

 that come with working with data.
 Whether it be deriving insights through data analysis,

 automating tasks through machine learning, or even telling a story through a visualization,

 data science has truly become a passion of mine.